-The Group recognises transfers between levels of the fair value hierarchy as of the end of the reporting period during
+The Group recognises transfers between levels of the fair value hierarchy as of the end of the reporting period during which the change has occurred.

 Due from banks

 Due from banks and financial institutions are initially recognised at fair value and are subsequently measured at amortised cost using the effective interest rate less allowance for impairment, if any.